-No Action Alternatives must be considered in accordance with NEPA (40 CFR §1502.14(d)).
-No action alternatives are analyzed in Section 4, NEPA Analysis.
+Under the No Action alternative, the Rabbit Island and Jean Lafitte projects would not be implemented.
+Conditions would continue to deteriorate over the long term.
+No Action Alternatives are considered in accordance with NEPA (40 CFR §1502.14(d)).
+No action alternatives are discussed in Section 4, NEPA Analysis.